SayHomeSell.com Logo

 Example:

-if your payment cap limits your monthly payment to $1050 when the true payment should be $1250 due to ARM rate adjustments, the unpaid $200 will be added to the principal mortgage loan balance for later payment.
+if your payment cap limits your monthly payment to $1050 when the true payment should be $1250 due to ARM rate adjustments, the unpaid $200 will be added to the principal mortgage loan balance for later repayment.

-top of consumer lending page
+top of page

 Notes on the Interest Rate